How has treatment for breast cancer changed over the years?

 Together, we plan every aspect of the patient's treatment.
 That plan involves not only the current standard of care, but also the possibility for new clinical trials, other innovative approaches or alternative options for those who have comorbid diseases or complicated health or social issues.
 This approach allows us to plan for your best outcome and a happy, healthy life in the years to come.

 The Main Line Health Breast Cancer Program offers advanced treatment for breast cancer along with coordinated, compassionate care every step of the way.
-Main Line Health serves patients at hospitals and health centers throughout the western suburbs of Philadelphia.
-To schedule an appointment with a specialist at Main Line Health, call 1.866.CALL.MLH (225.5654) or use our secure online appointment request form.
+Main Line Health Cancer Care serves patients at hospitals and health centers throughout the Philadelphia region and beyond.